What is Social License to Operate?

 This is true across sectors.
 Mining, agriculture, renewable energy and infrastructure all operate close to communities.
 Local concerns about land use, environment, jobs and fairness can shape decisions at every stage.

-Social licence is not optional.
+Social license is not optional.
 It directly affects timelines, costs, and long-term success.

 The rising cost of social risk